I wasn't here for a few months. I'll try and be here more often.

 I had an epiphany while lying on the couch in that apartment, and it is something that I will never forget.
 Sometime between Night Court and Law & Order I must have dosed off for a while.
 When waking up, I couldn't help but notice how quiet things were.
 For the first time in several years, I had actually relaxed.
 All the events of the years must have melted away during that quick doze, and I was able to look at things a bit differently that I had before.
 I spent that evening weeping, curled up in a blanked in a silent apartment, astounded with the wonder of it all.
 While I did not come to the same conclusion, I can understand why people feel they have been touched by god, or given a mission, or whatever mystical definition people attach to events they don't understand.
 At that point, I crossed a line that I had no idea existed until that very moment.
 I moved back to New York eventually, where I was reported to be very angry at the world but had was a reasonable facsimile of my former self.

 But did my monumental crisis of personal structure teach me anything?
-No. I dove right back into the situation that had put me out in the first place, this time with the added bonus that I was trying to be with both of them again.
+No. I dove right back into the situation that had put me out in the first place.
 We're all idiots in our early twenties, whether or not we want to admit it to ourselves.
 While the temporary joy of the fleeting moment may seem like brilliant motivation, it is the emotional scars we carry that give testament to our stupidity.

 Life in Syracuse was a very interesting trip.
 The apartment had no heat, but I never remember being abjectly cold.
 Our meals were an endless string of beans and rice or cream corn and rice, with a chicken breast thrown in for variety.
 There were small construction projects everywhere, electrical and CAT-5 sticking out of walls and over boxes.
 Even though I lived there for a year and a half, I never got around to fully unpacking.
 Life was full of conversation and similar interests with the guys I was rooming with at the time.
 My mall job, while dead end and low paying, was fulfilling.
 I pinned down what I wanted out of life, out of my environment, and out of other people.
 I scraped enough money together to spend three weeks sleeping on a couch in south London, taking the tube around, drinking a lot, and meditating.
 I had a small collection of relationships that I didn't pay enough attention to, which manifested their stability in cold shoulders and a violent churning of half-thought conversations.